Alexey-654/task-manager/README.md

-# Test assignment - simple task manager
+# Simple task manager

-## on pure PHP without any framework or even libraries :)
+## On pure PHP without any framework or even libraries :)

+### result deployed on heroku https://hidden-inlet-95923.herokuapp.com